 Sadly, it seems, Juan Pedro is not the man to provide this soap opera exhilaration.
 Though Cleófilas likes the sound of her new hometown, Seguín, Texas, which resonates with “the tinkle of money” and inspires in her the notion that “she would get to wear outfits like the women on the tele” (45), the reality is that life in Texas is marked by “dust, despair” without even the compensation of a “leafy zócalo” or “huddled whispering on the church steps each Sunday” (50).
 This is a privatized despair, particularly claustrophobic for women, who have to learn “to depend on husbands” (51).
 But the menfolk can offer no salvation: they too are ground down, and they take out their own disappointment on their women.
 Juan Pedro starts slapping his wife around; Cleófilas comes to realize that “he doesn’t look like the men on the telenovelas” (49).

-Beset by her husband’s violence and indifference (he doesn’t even “music or telenovelas or romance or roses” ), and fearful of an even darker undercurrent of murder and death, Cleófilas turns to the creek that borders her world: named perhaps Woman Hollering or Woman Weeping (La Gritona or La Llorona) it seems to articulate what she herself can still barely make out.
-For she has found passion and emotional intensity: but only in the form of passivity and suffering.
+Beset by her husband’s violence and indifference (he doesn’t even “music or telenovelas or romance or roses” ), and fearful of an even darker undercurrent of murder and death, Cleófilas turns to the creek that borders her world: named perhaps Woman Hollering or Woman Weeping (La Gritona or La Llorona), it seems to articulate what she herself can still barely make out.
+For she has found passion and emotional intensity, but in the form of passivity and suffering.
 And she is indeed living the life of a telenovela, “only now the episodes got sadder and sadder.
 And there were no commercials in between for comic relief.
 And no happy ending in sight” (52-53).

 Pregnant (for a second time), Cleófilas goes for an ante-natal check-up, where her bruises are all too evident.
 The doctor examining her calls a friend with a plan to spirit the battered woman away from her husband, back to the rather different despair incarnated by life back home with her father and brothers again.
-As the two would-be rescuers chat about the situation, the inadvertently confirm the souring of Cleófilas’s dream: “Yeah, you got it.
+As the two would-be rescuers chat about the situation, they inadvertently confirm the souring of Cleófilas’s dream: “Yeah, you got it.
 A regular soap opera sometimes.
 Qué vida, comadre.
 Bueno bye” (55).

 We live the scripts that popular culture provides for us, Cisneros suggests both here and throughout this entire collection, if not necessarily in the ways we might originally hope or anticipate.
 Sometimes we can adapt them to our own ends; after all, Cleófilas’s putative saviors feel that they too are part of the same soap opera.
 That goes as much for the confident and aptly-named Felice who, in her own car, drives her hesitant charge out of town and over the creek, hollering in resonance with its unusual name and ceaseless flow.

-Cisneros neither celebrates nor damns either telenovelas or Barbie, Marlboro Man or Flash Gordon or the litany of popular singers that thread their way through these stories.
+Cisneros neither celebrates nor damns either telenovelas or Barbie, Marlboro Man or Flash Gordon, or the litany of popular singers that thread their way through these stories.
 She understands the seduction of this commercial culture and also the way in which it provides a sort of common set of feelings that unsettles geographic or linguistic borders.
 And in the end, even the cheesiest of soap operas or the tackiest of song lyrics remind us indeed of the utopian injunction to affect and be affected that Cisneros, too, appears to embrace:

 One way or another.
 Even if it’s only the lyrics to a stupid pop hit.
 We’re going to right the world and live.
 I mean live our lives the way lives were meant to be lived.
 With the throat and wrists.
 With rage and desire, and joy and grief, and love till it hurts, maybe.
 But goddamn, girl.
 Live.
 (163)